 Does IEC Use Web Cookies or Other Tracking Technologies on its Website?

-What Other Principles Does Use When Protecting Your Personal Data?
+What Other Principles Does IEC Follow While Protecting Your Personal Data?

-IEC will not store information any time longer than required by law, will store information only as long as it is required for the purposes as detailed in this document.
+D) IEC will not store information any time longer than required by law, and only as long as it is required for the purposes as detailed in this document.

 What Happens if there is a Breach Involving Your Personal Data?